Meet Nirmala Sitharaman's Team Behind Budget 2021 That Promises to Be 'Like Never Before'

 The banks have weathered the pandemic better than many other sectors.
 However, there are concerns that loss of economic activity and jobs could lead to further defaults, and that, coupled with any waiver of interest that might occur, will affect their balance sheets.
 Additionally, the already precarious NBFCs may be impacted further.
 Panda will have to work closely with the RBI to ensure the stability of the financial system.

-His bigger role, however, will be in drafting the Economic Survey 2020-21, which can be seen as a precursor to the budget.
-The survey’s views on the impact of Covid-19 on the Indian economy, on jobs, activity, various sectors, small businesses, households, education, and healthcare will be much awaited, as he has access to more government data than independent agencies do.
+His bigger role, however, was drafting the Economic Survey 2020-21, which can be seen as a precursor to the budget.